-The higher you get the better the views.
-While that is certainly not true in the Rocky Mountains, you can still be assured an incredibly scenic journey on one of the following roads.
+Often the higher you get the better the views.
+You can be assured an incredibly scenic journey on one of the following roads.
 Most are gravel rocky roads only suitable for high-clearance 4×4 with an experienced driver.
 The asphalt ones are usually suitable any commuter car to make it to the top.

 Aside from Pike’s Peak and Loveland Pass, which are accessible year round and only close temporarily due to winter weather conditions like snow, all the rest of the highest roads in Colorado are seasonal and usually require you to wait until at least after Memorial Day to think about driving up it.
 Some not until later in the summer.